-History of the Lee County Council on Aging
+History of the LCCOA

 First meeting place of the Lee County Council Of Aging was at Orchard Glen Nursing Home, in May of 1974 and incorporated on May 14, 1974 – with the help and consultation from Northwestern Illinois Area Agency on Aging (NIAAA).

 On November 13, 1975 the Title 7 nutrition program was started at St. Paul Lutheran Church.